masseydigital/az203-exam-prep/Monitor Troubleshoot and Optimize Solutions/README.md

 ## Instrument Solutions to Support Monitoring and Logging

-### Configure instrumentation in an app or service by using Application Inights
+### Configure instrumentation in an app or service by using Application Insights

 ### Analyze and troubleshoot solutions by using Azure Monitor